mwgeurts/thomas_tomocalc/README.md

 ## Compatibility and Requirements

 These functions have been developed in MATLAB R2016b (9.1) on Mac OS X version 10.12.4 and Parallel Computing Toolbox version 6.9.
+It has also been validated in R2017a (9.2), Windows 7 (x64), and Parallel Computing Toolbox 6.10.
 The Parallel Computing Toolbox is only required if you wish to run the calculation against a local or MATLAB cluster parallel pool.

 ## Methods